nk-clara/nk-clara.github.io/_projects/diffraction.md

 \sum_{n=-m}^{m} A(n\Delta x)\, e^{-i\frac{kX}{d}(n\Delta x)}\ \Delta x
 $$

-Here, $\Delta x$ refers to the interval size for each sample, $n\Delta x$ expresses the x-position of the sample, and $m$ indicates the total number of samples taken along the aperture on each side of $x = 0$.
+Here, $$\Delta x$$ refers to the interval size for each sample, $$n\Delta x$$ expresses the x-position of the sample, and $$m$$ indicates the total number of samples taken along the aperture on each side of $$x = 0$$.

 In this discrete framework, I defined an aperture function in terms of an input number of slits, at a fixed separation from each other.
 Padding is added as a parameter to increase the x-range sampled across the aperture.
-This ensures a sufficient number of samples taken given a fixed interval size $\Delta x$.
+This ensures a sufficient number of samples taken given a fixed interval size $$\Delta x$$.

 ```python
 def aperture_function(N,a,b,padding):